-A Rain of Frogs ~ Xylene
+A Rain of Frogs ~ Lady Ada and the Moose

 by Rob Hunter

 I find a moose irresistible, so sue me.
-Not every moose, and not every time, but generally speaking, I'm a pushover.
+Not every moose, and not every time, but generally speaking, I’m a pushover.
 I had created superfluity of mooses: one a natural born killer, a Mafia hit man, the other an adorable, genuine moose, albeit gifted with a supernormal foreknowledge of things yet to come.
 If the following backstories had made it into their respective tales: Mark Twain in Milan and The Return of the Orange Virgin, things might have been different—with those stories at least.
-How different only the angels know; neither made it to the final cut.
+How different only the angels know; neither Xylene nor Nunzio Calabrese made it to the final cut.

 “Birds were the hardest,” said Greg. ”...we had to develop a way of anchoring a transmitter around the keel bone.
 So’s it wouldn’t dislodge or harm the bird.”